Skip to main content

 10 min read

 Passwords are still the main way we protect our accounts.
 Weak or reused passwords are a leading cause of breaches, so using strong, unique passwords and a good system to manage them is essential.
 This article covers why strong passwords matter, what makes a password strong, how password managers help, when to use a generator, and practical steps you can take today—so you can stay safer without getting overwhelmed.
+Whether you manage a handful of personal accounts or hundreds of credentials for work, the principles are the same and the tools are free.

 Why Strong and Unique Passwords Matter